Von Neumann architecture: Development of the stored-program concept

 In 1945, Professor J. von Neumann, who was then working at the Moore School of Engineering in Philadelphia, where the E.N.I.A.C. had been built, issued on behalf of a group of his co-workers, a report on the logical design of digital computers.
 The report contained a detailed proposal for the design of the machine that has since become known as the E.D.V.A.C. (electronic discrete variable automatic computer).
-This machine has only recently been completed in America, but the von Neumann report inspired the construction of the E.D.S.A.C. (electronic delay-storage automatic calculator) in Cambridge (see page 130).
+This machine has only recently been completed in America, but the von Neumann report inspired the construction of the E.D.S.A.C. (electronic delay-storage automatic calculator) in Cambridge (see p.
+130).

 In 1947, Burks, Goldstine and von Neumann published another report that outlined the design of another type of machine (a parallel machine this time) that would be exceedingly fast, capable perhaps of 20,000 operations per second.
 They pointed out that the outstanding problem in constructing such a machine was the development of suitable memory with instantaneously accessible contents.
 At first they suggested using a special vacuum tube—called the "Selectron"—which the Princeton Laboratories of RCA had invented.
 These tubes were expensive and difficult to make, so von Neumann subsequently decided to build a machine based on the Williams memory.
 This machine—completed in June, 1952 in Princeton—has become popularly known as the Maniac.
 The design of this machine inspired at least half a dozen machines now being built in America, all known affectionately as "Johniacs".

 In the same book, the first two paragraphs of a chapter on ACE read as follows: